Wisconsin Evangelical Lutheran Synod

 The Wisconsin Evangelical Lutheran Synod (WELS), also referred to simply as the Wisconsin Synod, is an American Confessional Lutheran denomination of Christianity.
 Characterized as theologically conservative, it was founded in 1850 in Milwaukee, Wisconsin.

 As of 2022, it had a baptized membership of 340,511 in 1,250 congregations, with churches in 47 US states and 4 provinces of Canada.
 The WELS also does gospel outreach in 40 countries around the world.
-It is the third largest Lutheran denomination in the United States.
+It is the third, or fourth, largest Lutheran denomination in the United States.
 The WELS school system is the fourth largest private school system in the United States.

 The WELS is in fellowship with the Evangelical Lutheran Synod (ELS) and is a member of the Confessional Evangelical Lutheran Conference (CELC), a worldwide organization of Lutheran church bodies of the same beliefs.

 Belief and practice

 Doctrinal standards

 The WELS subscribes to the Lutheran Reformation teaching of Sola scriptura—"by Scripture alone."
 It holds that the Bible is the final authority by which church teachings can be judged.
-WELS pastors have a quia subscription to the 16th century Lutheran Confessions.
-As such, pastors and congregations within the WELS agree to teach in accordance with it.
+The WELS holds to a quia subscription to the 16th century Lutheran Confessions; that is, they teach that the confessions are valid because they are faithful to the Bible.
+As such, WELS pastors agree to teach in accordance with it.

 The WELS also agrees with the doctrine of Biblical inerrancy, the doctrine that the Bible is inspired by God and is without error (2 Timothy 3:16, 2 Peter 1:20-21, 1 Corinthians 2:13, John 17:17, Psalm 12:6, Titus 1:2).
 For this reason, they reject much of modern liberal theology.